kubedb/docs/docs/guides/proxysql/update-version/overview/index.md

 6. When it finds a `ProxySQLOpsRequest` CR, it halts the `ProxySQL` object which is referred from the `ProxySQLOpsRequest`.
 So, the `KubeDB` Community operator doesn't perform any operations on the `ProxySQL` object during the updating process.

-7. By looking at the target version from `ProxySQLOpsRequest` CR, `KubeDB` Enterprise operator updates the images of all the `StatefulSets`.
+7. By looking at the target version from `ProxySQLOpsRequest` CR, `KubeDB` Enterprise operator updates the images of all the `PetSets`.
 After each image update, the operator performs some checks such as if the oplog is synced and database size is almost same or not.

-8. After successfully updating the `StatefulSets` and their `Pods` images, the `KubeDB` Enterprise operator updates the image of the `ProxySQL` object to reflect the updated state of the server.
+8. After successfully updating the `PetSets` and their `Pods` images, the `KubeDB` Enterprise operator updates the image of the `ProxySQL` object to reflect the updated state of the server.

 9. After successfully updating of `ProxySQL` object, the `KubeDB` Enterprise operator resumes the `ProxySQL` object so that the `KubeDB` Community operator can resume its usual operations.